chassing/linux-sysadmin-interview-questions/README.md

 * Describe the linux boot process with as much detail as possible, starting from when the system is powered on and ending when you get a prompt.
 * What's a chroot jail?
 * When trying to umount a directory it says it's busy, how to find out which PID holds the directory?
+* What's LD_PRELOAD and when it's used?
+* You run a binary and nothing happens, how do you debug what's doing?

 ####[[⬆]](#toc) <a name='expert'>Expert Linux Questions:</a>